 According to Collins dictionary– Ethnomedicine is the study of different cultural approaches to health, disease,

 and illness, and the nature of local healing systems.

-Definition of Conventional medicine– the usual method of healing or treating disease that are taught in Western medical school (Merriam- Webster dictionary).
+Definition of Conventional medicine– the usual method of healing or treating disease that is taught in Western medical schools (Merriam- Webster dictionary).
 Also known as Biomedicine or Western medicine or mainstream medicine.